-The verdict is in: sedentary lifestyles (aka spending everyday sitting down for long periods of time) are dangerous for your health.
+The verdict is in: sedentary lifestyles (a.k.a. spending everyday sitting down for long periods of time) are dangerous for your health.
 Some have even compared sitting to the new smoking.
 Now if that doesn’t light a fire under your butt, how’s this?
-Research shows that for people who sit for more than 12 hours a day, death is imminent.
-OK, dramatics aside, there’s no question that being sedentary leads to increased risks of cancer, heart disease and dementia.
-Plus a handful of other annoyingly unhelpful and sometimes fatal ailments.
+Research shows that being sedentary leads to increased risks of cancer, heart disease and dementia.
+Plus a handful of other annoyingly unhelpful ailments.

-If you won’t get moving for your life’s sake, maybe you’ll do it for really good test scores.
+If you won’t get moving for your health's sake, maybe you’ll do it for really good test scores.
 Studies show that physical activity is extremely beneficial for your brain.
-It is a muscle, after all.
+It is a muscle after all.
 So, get on up and – in the wise words of Olivia Newton-John – let’s get physical, physical…

 Benefits of exercise on your brain